 The library highly encourages our students, staff, and faculty to suggest materials to purchase.
 Please fill out the RichmondCC Library Purchase Requisition to request items to be purchased by the library.

 The Library strives to maintain an up-to-date, functional collection through continual weeding by library staff and faculty.
 Annually, faculty are asked to physically review holdings in their subject area and to suggest items for deletion or replacement.
 All faculty members will be notified, in writing, thirty days prior to actual disposal of any materials selected for discard.
 Library staff will be responsible for all details of actual disposal of materials.

 Materials are withdrawn based on the following criteria:

-The Library of Congress Classification System, otherwise known as the LCCS, is used to classify all books and media materials.
-Paperbacks in the Book Swap collection do not use LCCS.
+The Library of Congress Classification System (LCCS) is used to classify all books and media materials.

 Books and media materials are arranged on shelves according to their classification number (known as the call number).

 Serials are arranged on the first floor alphabetically by title and the newspapers are on the newspaper rack.
-With the exception of a few serial titles that are published weekly, one full year of each periodical is housed underneath the current issue.
+With the exception of a few serial titles that are published weekly, one full year of each serial is housed underneath the current issue.
 Up to three months of newspapers are stored in the technical services area of the library.